edhyah/fbscrubber/README.md

 You can contact me at <<edward@edwardahn.me>>, but I probably won't be fixing the code to continue to work with Facebook's changing UI.
 I figured this codebase could be a good reference point for someone else though.
+The code isn't exactly clean, but hopefully is readable.

 I'm not responsible for any data lost.